Bridging the communication gap: toward a more informed public understanding of sustainable farming

 • What communication tools and strategies effectively work to overcome such resistance?

-During 2021-2022, for use in 2022-2024, FrameWorks and the project team will develop a “Reframing Toolkit," a combination of FrameWorks-designed digital resources plus FFNP training tools and events.
-This toolkit will include: guidelines for communicators; new narrative elements for organizational websites and written materials; an introductory webinar; an interactive, curated list-serve/community of practice focused around real-time communication challenges; a 3-hour Re-framing workshop; and a one-day intensive training for "influencers."
+During 2022-2023, for use in 2023-2024, FrameWorks and the project team will develop a “Reframing Toolkit," a combination of FrameWorks-designed digital resources plus FFNP training tools and events.
+This toolkit will include: guidelines for communicators; new narrative elements for organizational websites and written materials; an introductory webinar; curriculum for a 1.5-day intensive "Innovative Agricultural Communication Workshop" targeted to agricultural communicators; and an interactive, community of practice focused around real-time communication challenges.

 Objective 4 (Education): Disseminate research results and communication tools to a diverse audience of farming and food practitioners--growers, university professionals and organizational communicators in NGOs, government agencies, and businesses-- in the western region during 2023-2024, via a mix of on-line, hard copy, and in-person strategies, trainings, and events.